teivah/designdeck/db.md

 - Many-to-one and many-to-many relationships
 - ACID

-## Document-partitioned vs term-partitioned indexes
+## Document-partitioned vs. term-partitioned indexes

 Document-partitioned indexes:
 - Secondary indexes stored in the same partition as the record itself